-Impairment indicator assessment of the Investment in Ambler Metals LLC
+Recoverability of the Investment in Ambler Metals LLC

 As described in Notes 2 and 3 to the consolidated financial statements, the Company has an investment in Ambler Metals LLC (Ambler) accounted for using the equity method of accounting.
-As of November 30, 2023, the carrying amount of the Company's investment in Ambler was \$135.0 million.
-Management assesses impairment indicators whenever changes in facts and circumstances indicate there is an other than temporary loss in value of the investment.
-Management applies significant judgment in assessing whether facts and circumstances indicate an other than temporary loss in value has occurred that could give rise to the requirement to conduct an impairment test.
-Factors such as (i) an absence of the ability to recover the carrying amount of the investment, and (ii) whether there was a deterioration of market conditions are evaluated by management in determining whether there are any indicators of impairment.
+As of November 30, 2024, the carrying value of the Company's investment in Ambler was \$107.5 million.
+Management assesses whether there has been an other than temporary decrease in the fair value of their investment in Ambler whenever changes in facts and circumstances indicate there might be, including assessing the underlying mineral properties of Ambler.
+During the year ended November 30,